4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## Remote datastore

 A 4D database opened on a 4D or 4D Server (available through HTTP) and exposed as a REST resource.
 This database can be referenced locally as a Datastore from other workstations, where it is assigned a locaID.
 The remote datastore can be used through ORDA concepts (datastore, dataclass, entity selection...).
-This use is submitted to a licencing system.
+Este uso se somete a un sistema de licencia.

 ## Sesión